 Restoring a motorbike is quite a daunting job and what makes it harder is trying to keep the originality.
 Sometimes motorbike builders get tempted during the restoration process and end up replacing lots of the original parts instead, this was not the case with this build.
 To begin with the restoration James stripped the bike down to the frames with a few problems but nothing a grinder couldn’t fix.

 James opened the transmission and the bottom end of the engine, and the good news was they both looked like the day they left the factory – The ‘Beast’ will rise again!
 James wanted to keep the original paint so after giving it a nice clean, sanding it down and a little buff with old turtle wax the bike was back in 1943.

 “After being dropped out of a plane with a parachute, making it through a World War, and then finally being used as a tow truck to jump start the old 6 volt cars at the dealership, the handle bars were bent to shit, well not anymore!” says James.

-The bike begin to take its shape, resurrected from a WLC wreck!
+The bike begins to take its shape and started resurrecting from a Harley-Davidson WLC 750 wreck!
 The new carb was mounted to the original air filter and the original hubs were completely rebuilt and painted.
 The last job on this bike was the saddle, James bought an original Harley seat pan for $16 and put some new foam on and covered it with some beautiful 100% cow skin.

 In the end what we witness is a blast from the past, a motorbike with it’s history and heritage restored as it would be in the year 1943.
 For more from ‘Customs from Jamesville’ check out the website – James also makes some nice looking saddle bags!